raviq/compsoc/README.md

 ## Description

 This is a Python toolkit for the study of voting rules used in [computational social choice theory](https://en.wikipedia.org/wiki/Computational_social_choice).
 The toolkit allows you to programatically define the `voting rules` as well as the distributions of the voters, defined as `voter models`.
-The whole flow is illustrated below.
+This is illustrated below.

 ![Overview](./figures/Overview.png)